Code-Institute-Submissions/https-github.com-will-dml-milestone2/README.md

 Here are the list of features ordered in preference

 #### Must have
-- [ ] users can be able to view questions which should be a question at a time (consider js nested array and dictionary with array https://www.w3schools.com/js/js_objects.asp) `20 hours from now`
+- [ ] users can be able to view questions which should be a question at a time (consider js nested array and dictionary with array https://www.w3schools.com/js/js_objects.asp)
 - [ ] the quiz must have an ending where users can see their result

 #### Should have